programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

 ```

-Similarly to change the text displayed when you click a line, change the value of `popUp.innerHTML` in the filterLines variable.
+Similarly, to change the text displayed when you click a line, change the value of `popUp.innerHTML` in the `filterLines` variable.

 ### Customizing the sidebar